Kawakawa River

 The Kawakawa River is in the Northland Region of New Zealand's North Island.
 It flows predominantly eastward to Opua, where it joins the Waikare Inlet to flow into the Veronica Channel at the southern end of the Bay of Islands.

-The river is tidal up to the town of Kawakawa.
-The name changes to the Waiomio Stream, the Otiria Stream and the Waiharakeke Stream.
+The river starts near the town of Kawakawa, at the convergence of the Otiria and Waiharakeke Streams, and is soon joined by the Waiomio Stream.
+About half the river's length is an estuary, over 500 m wide in places.
+The estuary is joined by that of the Karetu River.
+The name was officially gazetted on 21 June 2019.

-The longest wooden railway bridge in the Southern Hemisphere crosses the river at Taumarere as part of the Bay of Islands Vintage Railway.
+Long Bridge, the longest wooden railway bridge in the Southern Hemisphere, crosses the river at Taumarere as part of the Bay of Islands Vintage Railway.
+The river is tidal up to the Long Bridge.